SteffenEger/dldh/README_2021.md

 ### Meetings

-There will be an initial meeting (mid-October) as well as a final presentation meeting in the presentationt track (early February).
+There will be an initial meeting (mid-October) as well as a final presentation meeting in the presentation track (early February).
 In the project track, there will be 3 meetings (one in November, one in December, and one in January).

 ### Language
 The seminar will be held in English.